 Trees are for everybody, so publicly accessible plantings have priority.

-Shrubscriber trees are 1 to 3 years old when we plant them and are typically 10 and 24 inches tall, depending on the species.
+Shrubscriber trees are 1 to 3 years old when donated and are between 6 and 36 inches tall, depending on the age and species.

 Small but mighty!
-Small trees are easier to grow and transport and quicker to establish - often catching up and surpassing larger transplanted trees.
-Our trees are grown right here in Edmonton, so they're ready for our winters, unlike trees coming in from warmer climates.
+Small trees are easier to grow and transport and quicker to establish, often catching up and surpassing larger transplanted trees.
+Shrubscriber trees are grown in Edmonton, ready for winter, and have a low transportation cost (carbon footprint).

-You sure can!
-Send us an email if you would like to buy a Shrubscriber membership on behalf of someone else.
+Yes.
+Send me an email if you would like to buy a Shrubscriber membership on behalf of someone else.
 Upon payment, we will share an access link with the person of your choice.

-Growing trees takes time, and we want to share the journey, so our memberships are set at a one-year commitment.
-But, we promise it's worth it for you and the trees!
+Growing trees takes time, and we want to share the journey, so we ask our members to sign up for a one-year commitment.
+But we promise it's worth it for you and the trees!